 Encryption is a process that transforms accessible data or information into an unintelligible code that cannot be read or understood by normal means.

-So, if your data is encrypted, cyber criminals can go ahead and steal it, because it will be unusable.
+So, if your data is encrypted, cybercriminals can go ahead and steal it, because it will be unusable.
 That’s not to say that data encryption is a fix for all your security worries.
 Not in the least.
 But it can be a great asset!

 We highly recommend you encrypt your most sensitive data, especially before doing a backup (either in the cloud or on an external drive).
 The guide I mentioned before may come in quite handy.

-Traffic filtering may sound like an exotic term destined for cyber security specialists, but I hope I managed to make it a bit simpler today.
+Traffic filtering may sound like an exotic term destined for cybersecurity specialists, but I hope I managed to make it a bit simpler today.

 My goal is to help cyber security climb a bit higher in your list of competing priorities.
-Not because I work in this field, but because I truly believe that each of us need it more than we realize.
+Not because I work in this field, but because I truly believe that each of us needs it more than we realize.

 Until we evolve to fully adapt to how the Internet is changing our lives, we’ll need some good security solutions to rely on.
 And even when we get there, I still believe that security software will make our lives (at least) a bit safer, because technology will never stop evolving.
 And neither should we.